 The Garry oak, along with many other oak species, thrive in the prairie oak habitat.
-Due to development, economic activity and the growth of invasive species and conifer trees, as much as 99% of the prairie oak ecosystem has been lost.
+Due to development, economic activity and the growth of invasive species and conifer trees, as much as 99% of the native prairie oak ecosystem has been lost.
 Without a suitable habitat, Garry oaks have vanished from our landscapes.

 The Lost Oaks of Oak Harbor